Revenue Run Rate

 So why would you calculate your revenue run rate?
 There are several scenarios:

 Projecting Future Revenue

-An estimate of your yearly revenue is a useful planning tool for finance teams and businesses.
+An estimate of your yearly revenue is a useful planning tool for finance teams and businesses to benchmark against.
 It can help determine if there will be enough cash to cover planned endeavors.

 Frequently calculating your revenue run rate can also help you track growth in your company and more accurately predict future performance.